abitwitch/whackberry/README.md

 TODO
-- PCB: add holes for cable mgnt
-- PCB: finalize and order
+- PCB: order
 - Commandline crypto wallet
 - Nice to have: ir-sender GUI using tkinter
+- Clean up this README